Can hydrochlorothiazide cause memory loss

 It is important to note that memory loss is not always permanent and can sometimes be improved or reversed through lifestyle changes, medical treatments, or discontinuation of certain medications.
 If you are experiencing memory loss or cognitive difficulties, it is recommended to consult with a healthcare professional for proper evaluation and guidance.

-See also Hydrochlorothiazide watson labs
+See also Hydrochlorothiazide duration of action

 Studies and Research Scientific Findings